Aluminus Centipedus On Display October 8 - 17, 2021

 In 2006 Ridler and Baronas opened the Little Big House Gallery where they exhibited the work of Ridler, family, and friends.
 The home and gallery has been featured in The New York Times and The Chronicle on WCVB5 Boston.
 Ridler is survived by his wife Christine, daughter Morgan and son-in-law Brian Hecht of Sleepy Hollow, New York.
 Upon his death he made an Anatomical Gift to the University of Massachusetts Medical School.

 Donations can be made in Glenn’s memory to the Community Action’s Family Center, which will benefit their arts program.
 Checks can be sent to Community Action Pioneer Valley, 393 Main Street, Greenfield, MA 01301 or at the www.communityaction.us/giving.

-Members of the Connecticut Valley Region Chapter of the Veteran's Motor Car Club of America visit Little Big House, August 7, 2016.
+Members of the Connecticut Valley Region Chapter of the Veteran's Motor Car Club of America visited Little Big House.